1997-2001 Honda CR250 – Top End Service – Part 14: Leak Down Test

 The exhaust valve stopper bolt does not have a gasket or o-ring, so I wrapped the threads in Teflon tape and re-torqued, which did the trick.

-After you fix any leaks, repeat the leak down test, and if everything looks good, we can move on to the break-in process.
+After you fix any leaks, repeat the leak-down test.
+If everything looks good, we can move on to the break-in process.

 The exhaust valve stopper bolt does not have a gasket or o-ring, so I wrapped the threads in Teflon tape and re-torqued, which did the trick.